 Or having sex.

 He’s also slovenly, lazy, selfish and incredibly greedy.
 Balkan even praises him, saying “There’s nothing more reliable than a man whose loyalty can be bought for hard cash.”
 I don’t think Corso does one sympathetic thing in the course of the whole film, which I now believe is the point.
 He shows no grief when his co-worker Bernie (James Russo) is found dead, only fearing for his own life.
-He lets Liana Telfer seduce him in exchange for the book, but ultimately knowing it’s locked away somewhere and never intending to give it to her.
+He lets Liana Telfer seduce him in exchange for the book, but ultimately knows it’s locked away somewhere and never intends to give it to her.
 As he did with Bernie, Corso only fears for his own life when he finds the owners of the other two copies dead.

 The only thing resembling a sympathetic act is his mercy kill of Balkan, but is it really?
 He obviously cares more about the engravings, making sure to snatch them all up before shooting Balkan.
 Also, look at his face while aiming the gun.
 It looks pretty wrathful to me.